cstubben/ENAbrowseR/README.md

-Countries are often missing location data to plot on a map.
-The `geocode` function in `ggmap` allows users to geocode up to 2500 locations per day using the Google Maps API.
+Countries are often missing location data to plot on a map, so the `geocode` function in `ggmap` may be used to geocode up to 2500 locations per day.

 ```
 library(ggmap)